luketn/mongodb-intro-workshop-part-2/1-indexes.md

 }
 ```

-What's great about these, is that they are very compact, have no complexity regarding sorting and can are extremely fast to query.
+What's great about these, is that they are very compact, have no complexity regarding sorting and can are extremely fast to query and to update.

 When to use:
 - when you have a common query which uses only a single field
+- when performance for writes is crucial

 #### Compound Indexes